A common question has to do with towing a car with an RV and what mileage and wear and tear it may rack up on the “toad.”

 But don't just rely on those resources.
 Be sure to check the owner's manual of the vehicle you'd like to flat tow.

-In 2020, here are some of the most popular “toads” for RVers that are interested in towing a car with an RV:
+Here are some of the most popular “toads” for RVers who are interested in towing a car with an RV:

 The dealer should have put a sticker on the door frame of your motorhome chassis somewhere for you to easily see.
 Below is the one we have for our current Class C RV.
 This number is the maximum weight limit of your RV, including you, all passengers, pets, clothing, and gear, including water.